realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/8-globalization-probabilistic-sufficiency-and-civic-calibration.md

 The task is therefore not to promise completion.

-It is to expand sufficiency, preserve legitimacy, and keep public judgment inside reality.
+It is to expand sufficiency, preserve legitimacy, and keep public judgment proportionate to reality.